 I purchased a chicken coop for Narayana who is going back to her caretaker’s house.
 This is a cage with a house in it where she can get re-established for a couple of weeks before letting her out.
 I pray for her!
 She has NO TEETH, but she does have her claws and now a new safe house to live in.
 All I can do is hope that she will survive and be ok!!!
 I will miss her.
 We have been through a lot with all that mouth surgery!

-Much progress has been made but we urgently needs funds to continue!
-Please see the expense details below and the click the Donate button to the right to help us care for kitties in need!
+Much progress has been made but after the rescues noted above we urgently needs funds to continue!
+Please click the Donate button to the right to help us care for kitties in need!